What Is Outsourcing? Definition, Types, Benefits for Businesses.

 - Outstaffing (the vendor hires a team specifically for the client’s project)

-Outsourcing comes in two models: project-based outsourcing (with the vendor’s team employed in several projects at the same time) and dedicated team (with a ready team working exclusively on one client’s project).
+Outsourcing comes in two models: project-based outsourcing (with the vendor’s team employed in several projects at the same time) and team (with a ready team working exclusively on one client’s project).

 Outstaffing may also come in two forms:

 - Staff augmentation.
 It’s outstaffing per se, presupposing the recruitment of the entire IT team from scratch based on the client’s requirements.
 The vendor doesn’t have ready teams; they are created for each separate project with long-term collaboration in mind.

-- Offshore development center.
+- Development center.
 It can be created if the client wants not just a team but a large team and a development center in another country where recruiters will create a team for him/her from scratch, together with selection of office for rent/purchase and administrative staff to run that ODC.

 How to calculate outsourcing cost?
 It’s hard to determine the IT outsourcing cost in advance as numerous factors affect the ultimate price.
 On average, you may expect to pay between $10 and $75 per hour, which is the compound price including the vendor’s fee and the programmer’s salary.
 Qubit Labs regularly conducts international rates overviews, for instance, you can use updated numbers from this research to know the expected cost of outsourcing.

 Overall, the price is determined by: